-207.01 Records must be kept in such a way as to substantiate the claims of the district and meet the requirements of the United States Department of Agriculture.
-At a minimum, all records pertaining to the federal Child Nutrition programs, including claims and supporting documentation, must be retained for a period of three years after the end of the federal fiscal year (October 1 through September 30) to which they pertain.
-If audit findings have not been resolved, the records shall be maintained beyond the three-year period as long as required for resolution of issues raised by the audit.
+202.01 Records must be kept in such a way as to substantiate the claims of the district and meet the requirements of the USDA.
+At a minimum, all records pertaining to the federal child nutrition programs, including claims, financial records and supporting documentation, must be retained for a period of three years after the end of the federal fiscal year (October 1 through September 30) to which they pertain.

+202.02 Records pertaining to the Public School Finance Act of 1996, including direct certification listings, applications for free and reduced price school meals, family economic data survey forms, district listings of migrant, homeless, runaway or foster students, and Head Start documented participation must be retained until audited by CDE or until five years from the certification due date whichever comes first.

-2202-R-208.00 Food Service Management Companies
+2202-R-203.00 Food Service Management Companies

-208.01 Districts may contract for the services of a Food Service Management Company (FSMC).
+203.01 Districts and school food authorities may contract for the services of a food service management company (FSMC).

-2078.02 Districts wishing to enter into a FSMC contract must comply with all federal and state rules and regulations pertaining to such FSMC contracts.
+2037.02 School food authorities wishing to enter into a FSMC contract must comply with all federal rules and regulations pertaining to such FSMC contracts.

-208.03 To insure compliance with state and federal requirements relating to contracting with FSMC's, districts must utilize the Request for Proposal (RFP) and Contract prototypes and procedures as provided by CDE.
+203.03 To ensure compliance with state and federal requirements relating to contracting with FSMC's, school food authorities must utilize the request for proposal (RFP) and contract prototypes and procedures as provided by CDE.

-208.04 All RFP documents must be approved by CDE prior to release of the RFP.
-All Contracts must be approved by CDE prior to the inception of the contract.
+203.04 All RFP documents must be approved by CDE prior to release of the RFP.
+All contracts must be approved by CDE prior to the inception of the contract.

-208.05 The district must maintain control of meal prices, and retain signature authority on all agreements, reimbursement claims, Free and Reduced Price Policy implementation, and any other required forms and reports.
+203.05 The school food authorities must maintain control of meal prices, and retain signature authority on all agreements, reimbursement claims, free and reduced price policy implementation, and any other required forms and reports.